ansalens/x86_asm/nightmare/00-intro/unit_01/c.md

 ### Pointer arithmetic

-- Look closely to the previous output, and you can see that each increment in memory addresses is 4.
+- Look closely at the previous output, and you can see that each increment in memory is 4.
 - That's because integer data type is 4 bytes wide.
 - Computer automatically increments each address it is referencing by the size of the data type that is stored in that array.
 - Look at the output of `pointer_arithmetic.c`: